 with the help of this scale.

 Scale: One of the smallest scales available, Z scale has a measurement of

 1:220.
-If you want to decorate the side table in your sitting room with your model railroad,
+If you want to decorate the side table in your sitting room with your railroad, then

 Once you have made up your mind about constructing